alexjnoble/jpeg_tomogram/README.md

 ./jpeg_tomogram.py pack tomogram.mrc -o output_directory/ -q 90 -c 4 -v
 ```

+## Author

+This script was written by Alex J. Noble with assistance from OpenAI's GPT-4 model, July 2023.

 In this example, the script will pack the `tomogram.mrc` file into a JPEG stack with a quality of 90.
 The output will be saved in `output_directory/`.
 The script will use 4 CPU cores, and verbose output will be enabled.

 ---